FooDeas/raspberrypi-ua-netinst/README.md

  - ability to install via onboard wireless lan
  - better compatibility with accessory
  - improved performance out of the box
+ - support for Raspberry Pi Zero

 ## Intro

-The minimal Raspbian unattended netinstaller for Raspberry Pi model 1B to 3B.
+The minimal Raspbian unattended netinstaller for Raspberry Pi.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.